Submarines of the Imperial Japanese Navy: Yanagi missions

 arriving in Brest, France, in 1943.

-Yanagi missions were enabled under the Axis Powers' Tripartite Pact to provide for an exchange of strategic materials and manufactured goods between Germany, Italy, and Japan.
-Initially, cargo ships made the exchanges, but when this was no longer possible, submarines were used.
+Yanagi missions were enabled under the Axis Powers' Tripartite Pact to provide for an exchange of key personnel, technology, strategic materials, and manufactured goods between Germany, Italy, and Japan.
+Initially, cargo ships made the exchanges, but when this was no longer possible, submarines were used under Wenneker's direction.
+The submarines had to pass through the Atlantic, Indian, and Pacific Oceans, and many of the submarines were lost during the journey with their entire cargo and passengers.